RafaelFavetta/RafaelFavetta/README.md

 I'm a Software Development student.
 I enjoy solving problems and learning new technologies and I'm always exploring new things.
 Lately, I'm diving into tools like Firebase, SQLite, ARCore, and other technologies I use in my Android app.

-Currently, I'm focused on two main projects:
+Main projects:

 - **Indoor Navigation with Augmented Reality**: An Android app with AR, QR codes, and a minimap to guide users in indoor spaces.
 Creator users will be able to build maps within the app.
 (It's my final project, it will be committed soon)
-- **Digital Vaccination Card**: A website I'm developing as a technical course final project.
+- [**DigitalVac**](https://github.com/RafaelFavetta/DigitalVac): A website of digital vaccination card I developed in group as a technical course final project.
 Including patient registration, vaccine records, certificates, and more.

 I also have a side project: